 San Francisco, California (PRWEB) November 13, 2012

-Part three is the actual surgery; Dr. Delgado explains what he is doing as he goes along.
+Part three is the actual surgery; Miguel Delgado, M.D. explains what he is doing as he goes along.
 After the initial liposuction, he begins to remove breast tissue, stating that it needs to be done a little at a time in order to get the proper sculpting, feathering it out so as not to remove too much which could create a crater deformity.
 At the end of the surgery, the patient is taken to the recovery room where the first stage vest is placed on the patient’s chest.

 Part six is the 3 month exam and the patient’s impressions of his surgical experience at the 6 month mark.